AMoo-Miki/homebridge-switchmate-ble/README.md

 If you use the Switchmate app on your phone or tablet to control a switch or plug, the `authCode` for `v1` switches might change and `v3` devices might stop responding to this plugin.
 If this happens to a device, re-pair to get a new `authCode` in case of `v1` switches, unplug and re-plug in the case of plugs, and remove and re-insert batteries for a `v3` switch.

 I recommend you not add the plugs and switches to the Switchmate app to prevent them from updating and instead use the HTTP server to integrate with Alexa and others.

+Also, some Switchmates are simply unreliable.
+I have a bunch that work for a day and then just stop working.
+There is nothing the plugin can do to wake them up or prevent them from going bad.